deepskystacker/DSS/Installers/README.txt

     support for X3F files which was needed for support of some Fujitsu and Sigma cameras.
 This has now been resolved by creating an overlay port with the necessary build options.

 5. Changes to support scaling of TIFF images.
+This is needed when processing TIFF files from (for example) the Dwarf Mini which uses 15 second exposures which are very dark, so increasing the image brightness by (say) a factor of 4.5 allows the images to be registered and stacked which wasn't possible previously.

 Changes for DeepSkyStacker 6.1.3
 ================================